Promotion (marketing)

 In marketing, promotion refers to any type of marketing communication used to inform target audiences of the relative merits of a product, service, brand or issue, persuasively.
 It helps marketers to create a distinctive place in customers' mind, it can be either a cognitive or emotional route.
 The aim of promotion is to increase brand awareness, create interest, generate sales or create brand loyalty.
 It is one of the basic elements of the market mix, which includes the four Ps, i.e., product, price, place, and promotion.

 Promotion is also one of the elements in the promotional mix or promotional plan.
 These are personal selling, advertising, sales promotion, direct marketing, publicity, word of mouth and may also include event marketing, exhibitions and trade shows.
 A promotional plan specifies how much attention to pay to each of the elements in the promotional mix, and what proportion of the budget should be allocated to each element.

 Promotion covers the methods of communication that a marketer uses to provide information about its product.
 Information can be both verbal and visual.

 Etymology and usage

-The term promotion derives from the Old French, promocion meaning to "move forward", "push onward" or to "advance in rank or position" which in turn, comes from the Latin, promotionem meaning "a moving forward".
+The term promotion derives from the Old French promocion, meaning “to move forward”, “push onward”, or “advance in rank or position”.
+It ultimately comes from the Latin promotionem, meaning “a moving forward”.
 The word entered the English language in the 14th century.